 A student may miss no more than one day of large group sessions if due to:

 - Extraordinary Cause.
-A student who must miss a large group session for extraordinary cause (as defined on pages 101-102 of the 2012-2013 Bulletin) must provide timely notice and satisfactory documentation of the reasons for the absence to the Registrar.
+A student who must miss a large group session for extraordinary cause (as defined on pages 89-90 of the 2014-2015 Student Handbook) must provide timely notice and satisfactory documentation of the reasons for the absence to the Registrar.
 If the student becomes sick during Week One, he or she should proceed immediately to a doctor/hospital/student health center in order to obtain satisfactory documentation.

 A student excused under this section must listen to and/or watch the recording(s) for all missed class session(s).
 The student will receive an email with instructions for how to access the recording(s) and the deadline for completing this requirement.

 B) Absences from small group sessions (i.e., all breakout sessions):

 A student who misses any small group (i.e., breakout) session, whether due to religious observance, extraordinary cause, or other reason, must retake Week One in the following year.
 In rare circumstances, the faculty director may determine that the student is able to make up the missed work and remain enrolled.